Is social media still truly ‘social’?

 Let me share a couple of small anecdotes to illustrate the point.

-Firstly, there’s the recent story of the teenager who was caught short in a Virgin Trains toilet when he discovered there was no toilet paper left.
+Firstly, there’s the 2015 story of the teenager who was caught short in a Virgin Trains toilet when he discovered there was no toilet paper left.
 He tweeted Virgin, they tweeted back and arranged to send an attendant with fresh supplies to spare his embarrassment.

 Then there’s my friend Chris.
 A couple of years ago he and some friends travelled from the US to watch and ride some of the stages of the Tour de France, only for his bike to be damaged in transit.
 Stuck in the Pyrenees on a weekend without access to an open bike shop able to provide him with a machine large enough for his 6’5″ frame, a surge of support from Twitter eventually helped sort him out, including an offer of a spare racing bike from the manager of one of the Tour teams themselves.
 That’s pretty amazing, isn’t it?